brianz/resume/bz_resume.md

 I'm a software engineer and architect with a wide technical breadth and deep understanding of many systems.
 My background has led me to cloud-based SAAS application architecture, design and scalability.
-I have strong attention to detail, excellent verbal and written skills, and am driven to produce powerful, high quality, user-friendly software.
+I have strong attention to detail, excellent verbal and written skills, and am driven to produce powerful, high-quality, user-friendly software.
 For the past 15 years my primary programming language and ecosystem has been Python, however I enjoy and am capable of jumping into different languages and systems.